Switch Plan is rated 4.0/5 on Trustpilot

-Did you know that you can get power cut compensation if your power cut was caused by your Distribution Network Operator (DNO)?
-In this post, we’ll look at your rights and entitlements when it comes to power cut compensation, and details of how to make a claim.
-We’ll also answer some of your most frequently asked questions about power cuts.
+Did you know that you can get power cut compensation if your power cut was caused by your Distribution Network Operator (DNO) ?
+In this post, we’ll look at your rights and entitlements when it comes to power cut compensation, and details of how to manage a claim.
+In this article, we’ll also answer some of your most frequently asked questions about power cuts.
+Sounds good?
+Keep reading!

 We are more reliant than ever on electronic and electrical appliances.
 Especially in an era where many of us are working from home.
 Electricity keeps us warm, cooks our food, lights our way, keeps us entertained and allows us to make our living space and our workspace one and the same.
 When we are caught in a power cut, it can be extremely frustrating and inconvenient.
 Not many of us know how to react to a power cut.
 For many of us, it can also be stressful and scary.
 For a few, a power cut could also be potentially life-threatening.